INDICATORS OF HEALTH- ENGLISH

 battered baby and battered-wife syndromes and neglected and abandoned youth in

-the neighbourhood.
+the neighborhood.
 These social indicators provide a guide to social action for

 improving the health of the people.